-The Toronto Blue Jays have had one of Baseball's best offenses over the past couple of years.
+The Toronto Blue Jays had one of Baseball's best offenses from 2012-2015.
 One of the main reasons for this has been Edwin Encarnacion.
 Since 2012, Encarnacion has hit 151 home runs.
 He hit 117 home runs in the seven seasons prior.
 This article written by Jack Moore from Sports On Earth credits Encarnacion's success to his change in follow through.
-Encarnacion mainly utilized a one handed finish prior to 2012 while keeping two hands on the bat from 2012 onward.
+Encarnacion mainly utilized a one-handed finish prior to 2012 while keeping two hands on the bat from 2012 onward.
 In this article, I'll dive deeper into this topic and explain why I believe the change to Encarnacion's swing really helped.

 Parents and coaches often ask us if we prefer the one handed or two handed finish better and why.
 My answer usually depends on the player's age, coordination, balance, and flexibility.
 That being said, If I had to choose only one way for every hitter to finish, I would pick the one handed variety.
 One main reason for this is that the one handed finish allows the hitter to disperse the powerful force they have created more gradually.
 I think this is less stressful on the body and thus is less likely to cause injury over time.
 Think about the difference between slamming on the brakes to stop your car at every stop sign or stoplight vs. gradually pressing the brake.
 The latter obviously puts less stress on your brakes and your body as you come to a stop.
 For hitters who lack flexibility, the one handed finish can help add fluidity to the swing and help hitters turn a for greater distance and often for greater speed.
 The hitter knows they won't be stopped suddenly and uncomfortably by the restriction of the back shoulder across the body, so they allow themselves to turn more effectively.
 If we promote the one handed finish, then why didn't it work for Encarnacion?